sergeynordicresults/sergeynordicresults.github.io/index.md

 </details>

-2. (I came up to this myself) souls don't exist because the teleporation is possible
+2. (mine) souls don't exist because the teleportation is possible

   By this I mean that there is NOTHING in physics that disallows us to: